BLM whistleblower reinstated in Nevada grazing dispute

 RENO, Nev.
 (AP) — A longtime government range specialist who claimed he was fired in retaliation for repeatedly reporting illegal livestock grazing on federal land in eastern Nevada has been reinstated as part of a settlement of his whistleblower complaint against the U.S. Bureau of Land Management.

-An administrative judge for the U.S. Merit Systems Protection Board had scheduled a hearing to begin Monday in Oakland, California, on the complaint filed in May by Craig Hoover, who worked for the bureau for 21 years before he was terminated from his job in Ely near the Utah line.
+A hearing scheduled Monday on a complaint by Craig Hoover over the firing was cancelled by the U.S. Merit Systems Protection Board, said Peter Jenkins, a senior counsel for the national watchdog group Public Employees for Environmental Responsibility who represents Hoover.

-A lawyer for the national watchdog group Public Employees for Environmental Responsibility who represented Hoover in the case told The Associated Press the hearing won't take place because Hoover has been reinstated to a new position in the bureau's field office in Elko about 280 miles (450 kilometers) east of Reno.
+Hoover said he had been fired in retaliation for filing an Equal Employment Opportunity complaint in 2018 after disclosing illegal grazing and other activities by the holder of a BLM grazing permit.
+In addition to cattle trespass, he had reported earlier that the permittee had stolen fencing material belonging to the bureau.
+He said the agency took no enforcement action and instead fired the messenger.

-Hoover said the bureau told him he was being terminated because he had caused a four-hour delay in locating a rancher's grazing permit and had lost his government identification badge for about five minutes in the Ely field office's breakroom.
+The 21-year veteran of the bureau said he was told he was being terminated because he had caused a four-hour delay in locating a rancher's grazing permit and had lost his government identification badge for about five minutes in the Ely, Utah, field office's breakroom.

 Hoover said those claims were "substantially inaccurate."